What is the POM cycle (Program Objective Memorandum cycle)?

 There are tactical steps you can take to help your POM submission be successful, including ensuring:

-In terms of specific requirements of interest, it is important to track proposed outcomes with actual decisions as they go through the POM cycle.
+In terms of specific requirements of interest, it is important to track proposed outcomes with actual decisions as they go through the DOD POM cycle.
 In this case, success would be maximizing favorable decisions that enable the desired outcomes.

 However, few decisions are final or irreversible.
 There are many levels of decision-makers who may be operating under different rules than your organization, but in this case success is negotiating each key decision point from planning through execution, which could take several years.